 A: All campers and their families must comply with the protocols listed below to create a safe camp environment this summer.
 These protocols are subject to change as local, state and CDC guidelines are revised.
 Please understand that situations can change quickly.
 We appreciate your patience and flexibility.

-- Masks or cloth face coverings are required, indoors and outdoors – Campers five years old and above are required to wear a cloth face covering, indoors and outdoors, that covers the nose and mouth, except when eating or drinking.
+- Masks or cloth face coverings are required indoors– Campers five years old and above are required to wear a cloth face covering indoors, that covers the nose and mouth, except when eating or drinking.
 Staff will follow the same protocol.